-Abraham Abrahamson was born in 1853 in the village of Laerdalsoyri, Sogn og Fjordane, Norway.
-In 1861, his father Nels, brought Abraham and his other children, Samuel John, Barbara, Lena and Torine, to Wisconsin.
+Abraham Abrahamson was born in 1853 in the village of Lærdalsøyri, Sogn og Fjordane, Norway.
+In 1861, his father Nels brought Abraham and the other children, Samuel John, Barbara, Lena and Torine, to Wisconsin.
 A. Abrahamson started working in the Spaulding Grocery Store in Black River Falls, Wisconsin, as a teenager.

 A. Abrahamson married Bendika Pederson Myhren in 1882 at Black River Falls, Wisconsin.
 They had three children, Bertha Nelly, Lida Alice and Abraham Benidict.
 The family lived above the store then at 202 South Third Street.
 In 1905, A. Abrahamson purchased the residence property of William Gordon at 111 Reeves later renumbered 411 Reeves.
 It was the family residence until 1963.
 The family attended Zion Lutheran Church.

 The Grand Forks Fruit company was a family venture.
 John Samuel worked at the company through its early years.
 He was in partnership with Peter Odegard in a hardware business in Buxton, Trail County.
 Then he returned with his family to Grand Forks.
 J.S.
 Abrahamson's son, Bud N. was the general manager of the company.
 Later he owned a well-known cigar store in the city.
 Another son, William R. was the Assistant Postmaster of Grand Forks.